SonlamBKIC/video-hub/README.md

 ## Running application in development environment

-Running the api project in development environment
+Running the api project in development environment.

 ```sh
 cd video-hub-api
 npm run start:dev
 ```

-Running the web project in development environment
+Running the web project in development environment.

 ```sh
 cd video-hub-web
 npm run dev
 ```

-Access application using the following url
+Access application using the following url.

 ```link
 http://localhost:5173
 ```

-Demo accounts if you did choose to initialize database in the previous step
+Demo accounts if you did choose to initialize database in the previous step.

 ```
 username: psbt001 | password: psbt@123456